alberto-lazari/lcd-exercises/prof-discussion.md

 # Next exercise
 The one solved is medium, suggested ones are from the logic, especially exercise G

-Also semantics operators (from logic?)
+Also semantics operators (from logic?):
+- Exercise E: bisimulation in LTSs
+- Exercise F: bisimulation and HML logic + recursive logic
+- Exercise G: prove logic rules in mu-calculus
+- Exercise H: negation in HML

 ## Exercise G
 - Inv is easy